The Library

 The Rat Race

 Kiyosaki describes the standard middle-class financial life as the rat race: you get a job, earn a salary, spend most of it on a lifestyle and liabilities, work harder to earn more, spend more, and repeat — never escaping the cycle of trading time for money.
-The goal is to get out.
-Not by earning more, but by building income that arrives whether you work or not.
+The goal is to get out by building income that arrives whether you work or not.

 Financial Intelligence Over Financial Security

-One of the most enduring ideas in the book is that the school system teaches you almost nothing about money — and that this gap is by design, or at minimum, by neglect.
 Kiyosaki argues that financial intelligence is a skill, and like all skills, it can be developed.
-He pushes readers to learn accounting, investing, market dynamics, and law — not to become experts, but to understand enough to make better decisions and know when to trust (and when to question) the experts they hire.
+He pushes readers to learn accounting, investing, market dynamics, and law — not to become experts, but to understand enough to make better decisions.

 Where the Honest Caveats Come In